RK0429/kupicelib/doc/modules/run_simulations.rst

         for rise, measures in runner:
             print("The return of the callback function is ", rise, measures)

-The ProcessCallback class which is imported from spicelib.sim.process_callback already defines the __init__ function and creates all the environment for the calling and callback function, and creates the Queue used to pipe the result back to the main process.
+The ProcessCallback class which is imported from kupicelib.sim.process_callback already defines the __init__ function and creates all the environment for the calling and callback function, and creates the Queue used to pipe the result back to the main process.